-Your child will have a team of diabetes health professionals to care for him.
+Your child will have a team of diabetes health professionals to care for her.
 These professionals usually include paediatric endocrinologists, diabetes nurse educators, dietitians, social workers and psychologists.
-They’ll show you and your child how to best manage his diabetes by:
+They’ll show you and your child how to best manage her diabetes by:

 - teaching you and your child how to measure your child’s blood sugar

 - explaining what to do when the blood sugar goes outside the target range